Sir Peter Halkett, 2nd Baronet: Career

 In 1717, Halkett was commissioned in the Royal Scots and elected Member of Parliament for Stirling Burghs in 1734.
 He supported the Walpole administration but declined to stand again in 1741.
 Instead, he was appointed lieutenant-colonel of the 44th Foot, a new regiment raised by James Long.

-During the 1745 Rising, he was in temporary command when the 44th was overrun at the Battle of Prestonpans, and captured.
-The Jacobites were unable to house their prisoners and he was released with other officers, after agreeing he would not serve against them for 18 months.
-Pressed by his commander, Prince William, Duke of Cumberland, to break his oath, he resisted and was dismissed from the Army.
+During the 1745 Rising, he was in temporary command when the 44th was overrun at the Battle of Prestonpans and captured.
+The Jacobites were unable to house their prisoners and he was released with other officers after swearing that he would not serve against them for eighteen months.
+Pressed by his commander, Prince William, Duke of Cumberland, to break his oath, he refused to do so and was punished by dismissal from the army.
 He succeeded his father as second baronet in 1746.

-He was re-instated after appealing to George II and in 1751 made Colonel of the regiment, which in 1754 was transferred to the British colonies in North America.
+He was re-instated after appealing his case to George II and in 1751 named as colonel of the regiment, which in 1754 was transferred to the British colonies in North America.
 The following year, the 44th was assigned to the Braddock Expedition to capture Fort Duquesne (located in present-day Pittsburgh, Pennsylvania, USA) from the French.
 The column ran into a combined force of French, Canadian and native Indian troops in the woods and were severely routed.
-Halkett was amongst the officers killed.
+More than sixty British officers were killed or wounded; Halkett was among those slain in the battle.